-This song is a pure love song through and through.
-With Edwin’s extremely rich sounding voice, the passion and delivery behind the vocals of the song are impeccable.
-With a thick sounding acoustic guitar section behind it and light drums, you’re left with a piece of music that delivers its message to you with unapologetic confidence.
+This is a pure love song through and through.
+With Edwin’s extremely rich-sounding voice, the passion and delivery behind the vocals of the song are impeccable.
+With a thick-sounding acoustic guitar section behind it and light drums, you’re left with a piece of music that delivers its message with unapologetic confidence.

-Fortunately for us as guitarists, the song is not intended to be a complicated piece and as such uses nice and simple chords which we can either arpeggiate like the original song or the video lesson outlines a version with just strummed chords.
-We’ll be using the chords B, Asus, E, and F sharp.
+Fortunately for us as guitarists, the song is not intended to be a complicated piece and as such, uses nice and simple chords that we can arpeggiate like the original song or the video lesson outlines a version with just strummed chords.
+We’ll be using the chords: B, Asus, E, and F sharp.

 More Than Words by Extreme